 Knowledge of nature, contact with nature, experience of nature, love of nature and the resulting responsibility for nature form the basis for the necessary reform, a rethinking of the way we deal with our biosphere, this so thin living skin of our earth.
 Today, more than ever, our own future viability is at stake, that is, the future viability of human civilization!
 We can be sure that the nature project will continue, but possibly without us!

-Why am I writing these thoughts in the preface for this book in particular: Because I am very happy and grateful about its appearance - now more in the updated edition.
+Why am I writing these thoughts in the preface for this book in particular: Because I am very happy and grateful about its appearance - now even more in the updated edition.
 This textbook, once conceived and implemented by Heinrich Walter, then continued by Siegmar Breckle, accompanied my life.
 It fascinated me as a biology student at the University of Greifswald and was later indispensable for understanding the large ecosystems in various parts of the world.
 Today, this synopsis continues to be an important source of knowledge for the work of my foundation in the protection and sustainable use of ecosystems on a global scale.
 This book, so condensed in content, manages to show ecosystem knowledge, the "interplay" of the individual bio- and geo-components, starting with the individual organism, the auto-ecology, and then continuing at the ecosystem level, the syn-ecology.
 It helps to understand the so wonderfully ecologically built house earth, to understand its vulnerability and to lead to sustainable action.
 Admirable is the bringing together and linking of an enormously widening knowledge, especially in recent times, about the function and functionality of the ecosystems that support us.
 The experience of the regenerative power of many ecosystems gives us hope, if we give them time and space.

-In the meantime, this university paperback reaches many students all over the world, but not only them, but also land users, environmentalists, politicians, ...
+In the meantime, this university textbook or handbook reaches not only many students all over the world, but also land users, environmentalists, politicians, ...
 I am particularly pleased that the new edition, completely revised by Siegmar-W. Breckle and the renowned Afghan vegetation ecologist M. Daud Rafiqpoor, has now also been published in Dari.
 Let us hope that this "standard work" will be translated into many more languages, because all over the world we need more than ever textbooks at our colleges and universities that promote knowledge of nature and ecosystemic thinking, that enlighten us about the "miracle of nature" in all its complexity.
-Only in this way will it be possible to deal with the nature "entrusted to us" in a more responsible, sustainable and sustainable way in the future and to better understand and use the self-healing powers of nature.
+Only in this way will it be possible to deal with the nature "entrusted to us" in a more responsible, future-oriented and sustainable way in the future and to better understand and use the self-healing powers of nature.

 Prof. em.
 Dr. Michael Succow